 Incredible, when you think about how much time we could all save.

-You're choosing your own hours and you're striving to work less.
+You're choosing your hours, and you're striving to work less.
 Fantastic.
-But things don't always go to plan – not when certain clients are concerned.
+But things don't always go to plan – not when specific clients are concerned.
 You know the ones I'm on about.
 They're the stuff of nightmares.
 For some reason or another, they never contact you when you're at your desk, but suddenly – when you decide to take a rare holiday – they decide they can't possibly live without you, and call you while you're sat on your sun lounger.
 Then bingo!
 You're in work mode again.
 And those two or three precious days of relaxation are gone forever.

 Seems obvious (and daunting) doesn't it, but raising rates is easier than you think.
-You simply start testing the water with new clients, during those initial negotiations, and you introduce "rate reviews" with existing ones.
+You start testing the water with new clients, during those initial negotiations, and you introduce "rate reviews" with existing ones.
 Just make sure you contact one client at a time, so you spread the risk.